Protocol Visit Payment Reconciliation

 Invoicing for Extra Procedures

 Clinical Trial Agreements include extra procedures that are reimbursed subject to invoice.
 That invoice must include very specific data and, in some cases, supporting documentation.
 Most sites do not track all extra procedures and thus leave this money uncollected.
 Sponsors and CROs are aware of this and pay visits automatically but not extras.
 Our proposal to the site is to help them to collect these funds, thus it is “found” money for them.
 Our experience has shown that these extras can become a significant percentage of revenue.
 Depending upon the therapeutic area, we have seen invoiceable items run from 10% to 50%.

-Additional benefits to sites of using a CTMS:
+Benefits to sites of using a CTMS:

 Accounts Receivable for Clinical Trial Sites